 Whether in manufacturing, cooking or cleaning, substances are most efficient when they're pure.
 Purity can be defined as the absence of any impurities -- or types of matter other than the substance itself.
+You can use numerous tests to check for purity, ranging from simple visual comparison to sophisticated laboratory techniques.

 Physical Comparison With a Pure Standard